 Electricity

 Repair category 1

-Notes No obvious issues to report.
-We would point out that professional trade bodies normally recommend that all domestic electrical installations should undergo safety testing every 5 years or at a change of ownership.
+Notes No obvious issues have been noted.
+However, we would point out that professional trade groups would normally recommend that a domestic electrical installation should be subject to an electrical safety inspection every 5 years or at a change of ownership.

 Gas

 Repair category 1

-Notes No obvious issues to report.
-An annual gas safety test should be considered.
+Notes There are no obvious defects.
+Annual gas safety inspections should be undertaken.

-Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted to the visible plumbing apparatus.
-The Bathroom fittings have been well maintained.
+Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted to be affecting visible plumbing apparatus.
+Sanitaryware is of a relatively modern style and has been adequately maintained.

 Heating and hot water

 Repair category 1

-Notes The central heating system has not been tested as this is outside our remit.
+Notes The central heating system has not been tested as this is not in our remit.
 There are no obvious issues to report, but it would be prudent to arrange for annual servicing to be carried out.

 Drainage

 Repair category 1

-Notes There are no obvious defects noted to be affecting the foul or surface water drainage systems.
+Notes There are no obvious defects noted to the foul or surface water drainage systems.